nothiaki/Calculator/README.md

 # Calculator
-I did this project for a school homework.
-The objective is study GUI and OOP in java
+I did this project for a school homework.<br>
+The objective is study GUI and OOP in java.<br>
+Ide: NetBeans 16

 # Screenshot
 ![](img/ProjectPrint.PNG)